 Deciding whether to adjourn or postponeBack to top

 In deciding whether or not to grant a postponement or adjournment, the decision maker should consider all relevant factors, including the following.

 - The public interest in the efficient disposal of the case

-There is a public interest in considering fitness to practise allegations swiftly; protecting the public, and maintaining confidence in the professions and us as a regulator.
+There is a public interest in considering fitness to practise allegations swiftly, in order to protect the public, and maintain confidence in the professions and us as a regulator.
 Although delaying a hearing may mean that witnesses find it harder to remember their evidence, there may also be a public interest in delaying the hearing.
 For instance, if we need more time to get further evidence that will provide the Committee with a full understanding of the concerns when they make their decision.

 - The potential inconvenience

 Postponing or adjourning a hearing may cause inconvenience to people who have made themselves available to attend and give evidence on the original hearing dates, and who may be unable to attend a hearing at a later date.

 Fairness to the nurse, midwife or nursing associate3

 Postponing a hearing may allow a nurse, midwife or nursing associate, who is unable to attend original hearing dates, to attend a future hearing and give their evidence in person.
 For example, due to short term ill health or other commitments that were arranged before they were informed of the hearing date.